ljacquin/ljacquin/README.md

 detection.
 This approach has been benchmarked with another approach cleared by the FDA in the USA and allows; 1) fast, 2) massive and 3) regular screening and follow-up of patients.
 The [Prio Retino+](https://gaiha.org/fr/prioretino/) is currently used by a [World Health Organization (WHO) Center in Dakar](https://abassndao.business.site/)

 - Current position: I am currently serving as a postdoctoral researcher and engineer, on a fixed-term contract at IRHS (INRAE, Angers), actively engaged in the AppleBIOME project within the ResPOM team.
 My focus is on enhancing the resistance of both apple and pear trees against biotic stressors.
-Additionally, I hold the role of CTO at GAIHA.

 ## 🔧 Technologies in which I'm well versed